Matb85/components-pack/packages/astro-pack/src/content/docs/svelte-pack/usage.md

 import type { MapCallbackT } from '@matb85/base-pack';

 const mapCallback: MapCallbackT = (domMap: HTMLElement) => {
-    // The Goole Maps script has been loaded, the google object is available
+    // The Google Maps script has been loaded, the google object is available
     // The map is ready to be initialized
 };
 </script>